 Life can be crazy.
 If you have young children, life is undoubtedly filled with its share of happy surprises, trials, and tribulations.
 Some days may go smoothly while on others your child or children may seem to come from a different planet.
 Despite everything you go through, you love your child or children and you know what is best for him or her.
-Needless to say, you would never intentionally or knowingly take any action that jeopardized his or her safety and well-being.
+Needless to say, you would never intentionally or knowingly take any action that jeopardized his or her safety and well-being – and our Atlantic City criminal defense lawyers are here to fight for you if you’ve been wrongfully accused.

 Unfortunately, and despite the good intentions behind the legislation, our society can have a tendency to be rather reactionary and take a knee-jerk reaction against a problem prior to understanding the nuances behind it.
 In some cases, the law may be written in such a way as to remove common sense from the equation.
 This is unfortunately the scenario faced by some parents, guardians, and other caregivers charged under New Jersey’s statute defining child abuse.
 Under this law some parents were charged with abuse of their own child despite never actually placing the child in any harm or danger.